vineragoon/sf/README.md

 # starforce calculator

-This is an analytical starforce calculator for GMS, post-Destiny starforce costs, based on the math from https://amph.shinyapps.io/starforce.
+This is an analytical starforce calculator for GMS, post-Ignition starforce costs, based on the math from https://amph.shinyapps.io/starforce.

 This came about from a personal desire to have a starforce calculator that was